algorithmica-org/algorithmica/content/english/hpc/simd/vectorization.md

 }
 ```

-...will be 30% slower than its aligned version:
+...is be ~30% slower than its aligned version:

 ```c++
 for (int i = 0; i < n; i += 8) {